 This isn’t the first time that Chef Fuqua has worked with teens in a kitchen setting.
 When he moved to Oregon from Texas, his first occupation was at the County Juvenile Justice Center, where he worked in the kitchen vocational program, teaching teens cooking skills that would help them find jobs after serving their probation period.
 It was working in this kitchen where he would meet the former head chef of PCK and Chef Fuqua was asked to volunteer in PCK’s kitchen.
 Nine months of volunteering eventually led to his permanent spot on the payroll and the job that he carries out to this day.

-Chef Fuqua’s involvement with PCK piqued the interest of his wife, Meg Fuqua, and she was brought abroad the PCK team through the new garden program that started in March 2017.
+Chef Fuqua’s involvement with PCK piqued the interest of his wife, Meg Fuqua, and she was brought aboard by the PCK team through the new garden program that started in March 2017.

 Because of the success of the program, the Northwest Youth Corps donated part of their land, roughly 3,000 square feet, to PCK.
 The garden grows seasonal fresh fruit and vegetables that are then sent to the kitchen to be cooked and prepared.
 Meg, the garden coordinator, oversees all garden operations, deciding what will be grown and where and leads the garden volunteers.

 Before Meg moved to Oregon she was living in Texas with her husband, working as a web developer, and struggling with the thought of “spending my entire life behind a computer.”
 Meg started a plant-based diet and felt a dramatic difference in her health which led to her turning point, she didn’t want to see people suffering.
 She wanted to support the people battling with their health by providing them with fresh produce and a nutrient-rich diet that would undoubtedly help their body’s healing process.